Agent, FSBO or iBuyer? Read our guide to decide which method of selling online is best for you.

 If you ask anyone who’s bought a home in the last five years about how they found it, odds are the internet was involved.
 It could be that they used a public website like Zillow, or someone else (like their agent) shared the online listing with them.
 Selling your home online is a great way to get it in front of buyers, but making the most of what the internet has to offer takes some strategizing.
 There are a few primary approaches to think through: selling with the help of an agent or selling it yourself; or selling to an instant buyer.
 The best path for you might depend on your financial goals, your timeline, and your willingness to put in some work.
 Let’s get into your options, and the pros and cons of each.

-Marketing is one of the biggest ways a full-service real estate agent can help you sell your home.
+Marketing is one of the biggest ways a can help you sell your home.
 Seller’s agents know all the best places to post listings — on and offline — and they may have a significant social media presence where they can share homes as well.
-Zillow 2024 research found that 69% of sellers hired an agent specifically to help them market their home and find buyers.

 Pros and cons of selling with an agent: